 Experimental Animals

 Thirty-five (35) adult Wistar rats were procured from Ela’s Animal Farm, Oko Anambra State.
 Perspex cages were used to house a group of seven (7) animals for the routine experiment.
-Each cage had wire gauze top for cross ventilation.
-The animals were allowed for a period of two weeks for acclimatization at the animal house of Anatomy Department, Nnamdi Azikiwe University, Nnewi Campus, before their weight was taken, under a controlled room temperature of about 25-28°C, relative humidity of about 60-80% and photo-periodicity of 12h day / 12h night.
-They were fed Ad libitum with water and guinea feed pallets from Agro feed mill Nigeria Ltd. All the animals were treated in accordance with the approval of ethical committee, College of Health Sciences, Nnamdi Azikiwe University, Nnewi Campus, in compliance with the “Guide for the Care and Use of Laboratory Animals” prepared by the National Academy of Sciences and published by the National Institute of Health Guide for the Care and Use of laboratory Animals (1985).
+Each cage had a wire gauze top for cross ventilation.
+The animals were allowed to acclimatize for a period of two weeks at the animal house of the Anatomy Department, Nnamdi Azikiwe University, Nnewi Campus, before their weight was measured under a controlled room temperature of approximately 25–28°C, a relative humidity of approximately 60–80% and a photoperiod of 12 h day/12 h night.
+All the animals were treated in accordance with the approval of the ethical committee of the College of Health Sciences, Nnamdi Azikiwe University, Nnewi Campus, in compliance with the “Guide for the Care and Use of Laboratory Animals” prepared by the National Academy of Sciences and published by the National Institute of Health Guide for the Care and Use of Laboratory Animals (1985).

 Methodology

-Methamphetamine was obtained from National Drug Law Enforcement Agency of nigeria (NDLEA).
+METH was obtained from the National Drug Law Enforcement Agency of Nigeria (NDLEA).
 All chemicals used in this study will be purchased at the highest available purity and quality.

 Experimental Protocols

-The thirty-five (35) adolescents male Wistar rats were gotten from Research enterprise farms, University of Ibadan, Oyo state.
+Thirty-five (35) adolescent male Wistar rats were obtained from Research Enterprise Farms, University of Ibadan, Oyo State.
 These rats were weighed and allocated into seven groups of five animals each.
-The groups were designated as groups A, B, C, D, E, F and G. Group A served as the control group and were administered distilled water and feed only.
+The groups were designated groups A, B, C, D, E, F and G. Group A served as the control group and was administered distilled water and feed only.
 The experimental groups B, C, D, E, F and G were administered different doses of drugs as follows:

-Group B ------------ 5mg/kg of methamphetamine (low)
+Group B ------------ 5mg: 5 mg/kg of methamphetamine (low)

-Group C ------------ 10mg/kg of methamphetamine (high)
+Group C ------------ 10mg: 10 mg/kg of methamphetamine (high)

-Group D ------------ 500mg/kg of Vitamin E (low)
+Group D ------------ 500 mg/kg vitamin E (low)

-Group E ------------ 1000mg/kg of Vitamin E (high)
+Group E ------------ 1000mg/kg of Vitamin: 1000 mg/kg vitamin E (high)

-Group F ------------ 5mg/kg of methamphetamine + 500mg/kg of vitamin E (low)
+Group F ------------ 5 mg/kg of methamphetamine + 500 mg/kg of vitamin E (low)

-Group G ------------ 10mg/kg of methamphetamine + 1000mg/kg of Vitamin E (high)
+Group G ------------ 10 mg/kg of methamphetamine + 1000 mg/kg of vitamin E (high)

 Mode of Exposure

-The drugs were administered once in a day between the hours of 12-3.30pm for a period of twenty-eight days.
+The drugs were administered once a day between 12 and 3.30 pm for a period of twenty-eight days.
 The drugs were administered orally using intubations method.
-After the twenty-eight day, the animals were weighed, and their weights recorded.
+After the twenty-eightth day, the animals were weighed, and their weights were recorded.

 Behavioural Function Test

-Morris Water Maze (Assessment of Spatial Learning and Memory)
+Morris water maze (assessment of spatial learning and memory)